Amazon Best Practices and Amazon Product Detail Page Best Practices

 Keywords

 Keywords help your customers find the products they need during their Amazon searches.
 For example, let’s revisit Hat Company A’s efforts with their Amazon PDPs.
-While some folks might just look for “hats,” that’s hardly sufficient: Others might search for “caps,” “winter hats,” “brimless hats,” “cheeky British hats,” and more.
+While some folks might just look for “hats,” that’s hardly sufficient: Others might search for “caps,” “winter hats,” “bucket hats,” “cheeky British hats,” and more.
 You don’t want to miss out on their business!

 Hopefully, you have some general idea of the kinds of terms customers may use when seeking out your products.
 Make sure you include those terms, as well as any synonyms or even misspellings if they have the potential to boost your search ranking.